 Open forum requirements for associations apply to open (non- executive session) board meetings (Civ.
-Code §4925) and membership meetings (Civ.
-Code §5000(b)).
+Code § 4925) and membership meetings (Civ.
+Code § 5000(b)) whether conducted in-person or virtually.
 It means time must be set aside for members to speak on any issue, whether on the agenda or not.
 (Civ.
-Code §4930(a).)
+Code § 4930(a).)

 Membership Meetings.
 For most associations, membership meetings normally occur once a year for the purpose of electing directors to the board (annual meetings).
 Other instances that occur less frequently include meetings to vote on amendments to the governing documents, approving special assessments, and recall elections.
 In each case, time must be set aside for members to speak either before or after the business portion of the meeting occurs.